esphome/esphome-docs/components/lvgl.rst

 Terms used:

 - *tracks*: the rows or columns main direction: row or column, the direction in which the items are placed.
-- *cross direction*: perpendicular to the main direction
+- *cross direction*: perpendicular to the main direction.
-- *wrap*: if there is no more space in the track a new track is started
+- *wrap*: if there is no more space in the track a new track is started.
 - *grow*: if set on an item it will grow to fill the remaining space on the track.
-The available space will be distributed among items respective to their grow value (larger value means more space)
+The available space will be distributed among items respective to their grow value (larger value means more space).
-- *gap*: the space between the rows and columns or the items on a track
+- *gap*: the space between the rows and columns or the items on a track.

 In a Flex layout, use the following options in the ``flex_flow`` configuartion parameter to select the arrangement of the children widgets: